xan1242/hp2wsfix/README.md

-# hp2wsfix
+# HP2WSFix
-Need for Speed: Hot Pursuit 2 PC - Widescreen fix
+A rudimentary widescreen fix for Need for Speed: Hot Pursuit 2 on PC

+# Status
+It currently only fixes the resolution in the menu and recalculates the camera's FOV.

+FrontEnd and HUD will still be stretched and needs further investigation in the code.

+# Usage
+Extract the contents of the .zip file to the game's root directory.

+# Downloads
+You should be able to download the files necessary in the Releases tab.

+# Credits
+- ThirteenAG - for the injector, inireader and the Ultimate ASI Loader.
+- EA Canada - the game code itself